Part One: Horror Nights

 Nadia raises her eyebrow.
 Amused.
 “Yeah.
 She’s always been, so what?”

 He runs a nervous hand through his hair, the difficulty of explaining to his beloved cousin how he thinks her best friend is the creepiest person alive is causing a mild panic.
 “It’s… it’s not just that she’s weird.
 It’s like… sometimes I think she’s weird to me specifically.”

 Nadia’s bemused interest erupts into a condescending guffaw.
 The laugh of someone who is making fun of you.
 “Like what do you mean ‘weird to you specifically?’
 You think Roxy wants to fuck you or something?”
 She ponders for a quick moment.
 “Well she’s never mentioned it to me at least, but who knows.
 She is a weird one, possibly weird enough to be interested in you.
 But I don’t think so.”

 Nick is annoyed with the conversation.
 “I don’t even mean it like that.
 It feels different than that.
 I don’t know, just forget I said anything.
 I don’t want to go.
 Your friend gives me the creeps.
 Goodbye.”

 “Suit yourself.”
 She throws back the remaining bit of her coffee from the mug on the table and swings the bathroom door shut behind her, leaving Nick alone on sofa, wondering about Roxy and what it is about her that makes the hairs on the back of his neck stand up like a dog that senses death.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, L. BlackfishWrite a Review